DagsHub/audio-datasets/URDU-Dataset/README.md

 ```

-The name of audio file can be divided into three segments which is segregated by underscore(_) sign.
+The name of the audio file can be divided into three segments which are segregated by underscore(_) sign.

 Where,